Robert Redford Has Officially Retired From Acting, With ‘The Old Man & The Gun’ Set To Hit Theaters

 “The thing that really got me about him — which I hope the film shows — is he robbed 17 banks and he got caught 17 times and went to prison 17 times.
 But he also escaped 17 times.
 So it made me wonder: I wonder if he was not averse to getting caught so he that could enjoy the real thrill of his life, which is to escape?”

-When asked if he would continue to direct films, Redford responded “We’ll see about that”.
+When asked if he would continue to direct films, Redford responded, “We’ll see about that.”

-Robert Redford made his first on screen debut in the 1962 film War Hunt but it would not be until 1969 where Redford would receive his breakout role alongside Paul Newman in the western classic Butch Cassidy and the Sundance Kid.
+Robert Redford made his first on-screen debut in the 1962 film War Hunt, but it would not be until 1969 where Redford would receive his breakout role alongside Paul Newman in the western classic Butch Cassidy and the Sundance Kid.

-Since then, Redford has appeared numerous films such as All The President’s Men, The Great Gatsby, and The Sting.
+Since then, Redford has appeared in numerous films such as All The President’s Men, The Great Gatsby, and The Sting.
 All of which are regarded as American film classics to this day.

-In 1981, Redford won his first Academy award for “Best Director” for the film Ordinary People.
-The film would also go on to win several other Academy awards including “Best Picture”.
-In 1994, Redford’s film Quiz Show saw him nominated again for “Best Director”.
+In 1981, Redford won his first Academy Award for “Best Director” for the film Ordinary People.
+The film would also go on to win several other Academy Awards, including “Best Picture.”
+In 1994, Redford’s film Quiz Show saw him nominated again for “Best Director.”
 He also received a Lifetime Achievement Award from the Academy in 2001.

 In addition to acting, Redford also founded the Sundance Institute and the Sundance Film Festival which launched the careers of many acclaimed filmmakers such as Kevin Smith, Paul Thomas Anderson, and Quentin Tarantino.